Talk Icon

 The header at the top of the table or the start of each row will help you understand what category the numbers belong to.
 Table charts may contain information about numerical data, time periods, geographical data, averages, sums, and other quantitative data.

-Here’s a step-by-step guide to understanding table chart task 1 questions!
+Here’s a step-by-step guide to understanding task 1 table chart questions!

 Analyse the Table